nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221006013612/README.md

-# markdown to zettelkasten conversion
+# markdown to zettelkasten conversion project

 the process of converting markdown directories/files/heading level hierarchy notes into zettelkasten format.